-The diversity of the LSUA community is reflected in its students, alumni, staff, faculty, in the residents of Central Louisiana and in the range of profit and non-profit organizations it serves.
-This diversity is further enhanced by the growing student body from other regions of the State, other parts of the United States and other countries.
+The diversity of the LSUA community is reflected in its students, alumni, staff, faculty, in the residents of Central Louisiana, and in the range of profit and non-profit organizations it serves.
+This diversity has been enhanced in recent years by the addition of students from other regions of the State, other parts of the United States, and other countries.
 While this diversity makes a comprehensive listing of values a challenge to develop, the following value statements are indicative of the institutional mission of LSUA:

-- Promoting academic freedom; - Fostering academic integrity; - Developing, reviewing, and revising rigorous degree programs; - Promoting research and scholarship; - Encouraging interaction among all community members; - Recognizing the importance of diversity, multicultural awareness, and respect; - Instilling a desire for life-long learning; - Encouraging service-learning and civic engagement; - Promoting education as a method of making sound life choices; - Advancing LSUA as an engine of regional economic growth.
+- Promoting academic freedom; - Fostering academic integrity; - Developing, reviewing, and revising rigorous degree programs; - Promoting research and scholarship; - Encouraging interaction among all community members; - Recognizing the importance of diversity, multicultural awareness, and respect; - Instilling a desire for life-long learning; - Encouraging service-learning and civic engagement;

+- Promoting education as a method of making sound life choices; - Advancing LSUA as an engine of regional economic growth.